neuralmagic/deepsparse/examples/aws-serverless/README.md

 * [Docker and the `docker` cli](https://docs.docker.com/get-docker/).
 * The `boto3` python AWS SDK and the `click` library.

+## Model & Pipeline Configuration

+To use a different sparse model for batch inference, please edit the model zoo stub in the Dockerfile here: `/batch/app_inf/Dockerfile`.
+To edit the model for realtime inference, edit here `/realtime/app/Dockerfile`.

+To change pipeline configuration (i.e., change task, engine etc.), edit the pipeline object in either `app.py` files.
+Both files can be found in the `/realtime/app/` and `/batch/app/` directories.

 ## Quick Start

 ```bash